 Education Benefits for Disabled Veterans

 Disabled veterans have many options when it comes to VA benefits.
-When it comes to education benefits for disabled veterans, there are options from the Department of Veterans Affairs but there may also be options offered at the state level.
+When it comes to education benefits for disabled veterans, there are options from the Department of Veterans Affairs, but options may also be offered at the state level.
 If you have never explored your state government’s official site, you could be missing out on local education benefits offered exclusively to disabled veterans and their family members.

 Disabled Veterans’ Education Benefits